Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 Do not stop prescribed blood pressure medication just because one or two readings look better.
 The whole point of treatment is often that it keeps them better.

-When is a home reading urgent?
+When a home reading may be urgent

 Very high numbers can be worrying, but the reading matters even more if it is accompanied by symptoms.

-Seek urgent advice the same day if your blood pressure is very high on repeated readings, especially if this is new for you.
-Some NHS practice guidance given to patients advises contacting your GP the same day, or NHS 111 when closed, if you get two or more readings in a row over 170/115 mmHg. :contentReference[oaicite:10]{index=10}
+Some NHS practice guidance given to patients advises contacting your GP the same day, or NHS 111 when closed, if you get two or more readings in a row over 170/115 mmHg.

 Call 999 immediately if a high reading is accompanied by symptoms such as: